Reading Practice: 3D Printer in Space

 IELTS Listening: Filling in the Missing Word

 Practice completing sentences for IELTS listening by filling in the sentences below with a missing word.
 Read through the sentences carefully before you listen.
 Predict what type of word you need to listen for and also plan any possible paraphrases for words in the sentences.
-These types of listening questions are called sentence completion.
-Your answ
+Your answer must be grammatically correct when it is complete.

 Questions 1- 8